I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetqueryforinterface.md

 </p>

 ## -remarks
 <p>Your driver can call <b>WdfIoTargetQueryForInterface</b> to obtain access to a driver-defined interface that was created by a driver in a different driver stack.
-To access a driver-defined interface that was created by a driver that is in the same driver stack as your driver, your driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547289">WdfFdoQueryForInterface</a>.</p>

-<p>Framework-based drivers define interfaces by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545870">WdfDeviceAddQueryInterface</a>.
-For more information about driver-defined interfaces, see <a href="wdf.using_driver_defined_interfaces">Using Driver-Defined Interfaces</a>.</p>

-<p>The following code example attempts to gain access to a specified remote I/O target's interface.
-GUID_RAWPDO_INTERFACE_STANDARD is the GUID that identifies the interface.</p>

-<p>Your driver can call <b>WdfIoTargetQueryForInterface</b> to obtain access to a driver-defined interface that was created by a driver in a different driver stack.
-To access a driver-defined interface that was created by a driver that is in the same driver stack as your driver, your driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff547289">WdfFdoQueryForInterface</a>.</p>
+To access a driver-defined interface that was created by a driver that is in the same driver stack as your driver, your driver must call <a href="..\wdffdo\nf-wdffdo-wdffdoqueryforinterface.md">WdfFdoQueryForInterface</a>.</p>

-<p>Framework-based drivers define interfaces by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff545870">WdfDeviceAddQueryInterface</a>.
+<p>Framework-based drivers define interfaces by calling <a href="..\wdfqueryinterface\nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md">WdfDeviceAddQueryInterface</a>.
 For more information about driver-defined interfaces, see <a href="wdf.using_driver_defined_interfaces">Using Driver-Defined Interfaces</a>.</p>

 <p>The following code example attempts to gain access to a specified remote I/O target's interface.
 GUID_RAWPDO_INTERFACE_STANDARD is the GUID that identifies the interface.</p>